There are many misconceptions about the origin of Tantric Massage

 In England, although there are many courses available, tantric massage is not regulated, so each practitioner is free to come up with their own version and understanding.
 Since the 1990s, London has sometimes been called the capital of tantric massage – the truth is that with the influx of women from Eastern Europe, China, Thailand, etc. it has become easy for any attractive woman to provide some form of erotic service under the label ‘tantric massage.’

-This is just a short synopsis – numerous so-called tantric workshops, retreats, holidays and training programmes have been created all over the world, based on similar principles.
+This is just a short synopsis – numerous so-called tantric workshops, retreats, holidays and training programmes have been created all over the world, based on similar principles and they keep evolving.

 (main photo courtesy of Vital Development-VitalDanza)